piy-06/The-Grand-Complete-Data-Science-Materials/Complete MySQL Interview Materials/Amazing MySQL Interview Preparation.md

 SELECT employee_name, salary
 FROM employees
 WHERE salary > (SELECT AVG(salary) FROM employees);

+/////////////////by declaring the avg salary////////////////// DECLARE @avgSalary DECIMAL(10, 2);

+SELECT @avgSalary = AVG(salary)
+FROM employees;

+SELECT *
+FROM employees
+WHERE salary > @avgSalary;

+////////////////////////by using cross join///////////////////// WITH AvgSalaryCTE AS (
+    SELECT AVG(salary) AS avg_salary
+    FROM employees
+)
+SELECT e.*
+FROM employees e
+CROSS JOIN AvgSalaryCTE
+WHERE e.salary > AvgSalaryCTE.avg_salary;

 ```
 - **What is a stored procedure in MySQL?**